Give by midnight, Dec. 31, and your tax-deductible gift will be DOUBLED for kids!

-To help us sort things out, we reached out to Michael Smit, MD, MSPH, Hospital Epidemiologist and Medical Director of Infection Prevention and Control at Children’s Hospital Los Angeles, and Marisa Glucoft, MPH, CIC, Director of Accreditation and Licensing, Infection Prevention and Emergency Management at CHLA.
-Here are their tips for helping young kids avoid the virus that causes COVID-19.
+To help families move forward safely, we reached out to Michael Smit, MD, MSPH, Hospital Epidemiologist and Medical Director of Infection Prevention and Control at Children’s Hospital Los Angeles, and Marisa Glucoft, MPH, CIC, Director of Accreditation and Licensing, Infection Prevention and Emergency Management at CHLA.
+Here are their tips for staying safe and avoiding the virus that causes COVID-19.

-The Centers for Disease Control and Prevention (CDC) announced in May that fully vaccinated people can participate in most indoor and outdoor activities without wearing a mask.
-In other words, people who are two weeks or more out from receiving their second Pfizer or Moderna shots or their single Johnson & Johnson shot can forgo wearing a mask in many situations.
-State and local governments and organizations such as school districts and businesses will implement their own rules based on perceived risk levels.
+The Centers for Disease Control and Prevention (CDC) says that people with up-to-date vaccinations can participate in some indoor and many outdoor activities without wearing a mask.
+State and local governments and organizations such as school districts and businesses have implemented their own rules based on local risk levels.

 (Note: Children’s Hospital Los Angeles requires masks to be worn by staff and visitors at all times, regardless of vaccination status.
 Health care offices or other businesses and organizations may choose to do the same going forward, so check their rules before you walk through the door.)

 Kids and parents are looking forward to activities they may have been deprived of during the pandemic.
 Activities such as day and overnight camps, sports, or recreational swimming may involve a confusing array of cans and cannots.
 The best way to navigate the hodgepodge of rules is to cross-check what the organization running the activity is doing with what the CDC is recommending and what your local jurisdiction requires.